umitylmz/EventFinder/README.md

 # EventFinder

-EventFinder is an android application which helps user to find events around him also, with a custom search.
+EventFinder is an android application which helps user to find events around user with a custom search.
 Search can be done with
 4 different parameters which are category, time, location and keyword.

 Events are shown on a recyclerview with its image, start time and name of event.
 When an item on recyclerview is clicked, details of